 - If you have 60 or more hours, you need to make an appointment with an advisor to switch majors and transfer divisions.

-You can obtain this signature in the College of Arts and Science Advising Support Center is located on the first floor of Lowry Hall.
-That office has drop-in/Zoom in advising availability and issues Dean’s stamps Monday-Friday during the regular academic session.
+The College of Arts and Science Advising Support Center is located on the first floor of Lowry Hall.
+That office has drop-in/Zoom in advising availability Monday-Friday during the regular academic session.
 To confirm drop-in/Zoom in hours, call their office at (573) 882-6411.
 Or you may email firstname.lastname@example.org.
 From December 2022-August 2023, the office is located on the first floor of Math Sciences Building while the first floor of Lowry Hall is being renovated.

 In general, you should begin preparing for a study abroad experience a year in advance.
 Follow the step-by-step instructions at https://international.missouri.edu/studyabroad/get-started/study-abroad-101/ to get started.